mneri/csv/IMPLEMENTATION.md

 [^1]: See `SimpleFlatMapper`'s [ConfigurableCharConsumer.java](https://github.com/arnaudroger/SimpleFlatMapper/blob/0f0977f4c1e03cfeb3c4ca1dd5d4050462b01df8/lightningcsv/src/main/java/org/simpleflatmapper/lightningcsv/parser/ConfigurableCharConsumer.java#L204)
 [^2]: See `sesseltjonna-csv`'s [DefaultStringArrayCsvReader.java](https://github.com/skjolber/sesseltjonna-csv/blob/master/parser/src/main/java/com/github/skjolber/stcsv/sa/DefaultStringArrayCsvReader.java#L65)
+[^3]: The statement is imprecise; `Rfc4180StrictFormat` allows lines to contain different number of fields, which is explicitly forbidden by RFC 4180: in section 2 _"Definition of the CSV Format",_ the document states _"Within the header and each record, there may be one or more fields, separated by commas.
+Each line should contain the same number of fields throughout the file."_ The client can still enforce this rule in their custom `Deserializer`.
-[^3]: For the full implementation, see [VectorLineParser.java](https://github.com/mneri/csv/blob/master/src/main/java/me/mneri/csv/parser/internal/VectorLineParser.java)
+[^4]: For the full implementation, see [VectorLineParser.java](https://github.com/mneri/csv/blob/master/src/main/java/me/mneri/csv/parser/internal/VectorLineParser.java)